jinsenglin/odl/with-openstack/README.md

 # Note

-Each VirtualBox VM created by Vagrant has a NIC named "enp0s3" by default
+Each VirtualBox VM created by Vagrant has a NIC named "enp0s3" by default, which means that the first network interface (eth0 or enp0s3) is always managed by Vagrant and must be connected to a NAT network.

 * VirtualBox network adapter :: Attached to: NAT
 * VirtualBox network adapter :: Promiscuous mode: DENY